RiftValleySoftware/RVS_AutofillTextField/README.md

 This is called by the widget repeatedly, with a String, containing the current text contents, and returns a filtered and searched Array of elements.

 You must implement at least one of the above methods.
-If you don't then you just have a normal `UITextField` instance.
+If you don't, then you just have a normal `UITextField` instance.

 ### The Widget Options